-The purpose of this article is to explain how to wax a car to achieve the best shine and protection.
+This article will explain how to wax a car to achieve the best shine and protection.
 If you need information about the best car wax to use — based on the needs of both you and your automobile — see our Car Wax Buyer’s Guide.

 It used to be that you’d simply wash and dry your car, then pull out a can of Simonize (or other favorite cleaner/wax) to restore shine and wax protection.
 Car paint finishes, and our busy way of living, have changed and good car care habits have changed accordingly.